avih75/AzureDevops_Rich_Date_Field_Control/details.md

 - Color red when date passed and state Is Not one of "New" (On StartDate)
 - Color red when date passed and state Is one of "New","Fixed", "Resolved" (On DueDate)

+### Amit the State of Passed date

+the control set the field value (witch you provided) regarding the state For example:
+- True if the Date passe
+- False if you still on time
+this can give you the option to manipulate the form by adding ruels on this field as block change/save the work item if it in paticular state

 ## Configuration
 ### General
 * Date Field                    : (work item field) that will contain the date (short date)